solo-io/solo-blog-knative-istio/strict-mtls.md

 100   655  100   655    0     0  94845      0 --:--:-- --:--:-- --:--:--  106k
 * Connection #0 to host 10.217.5.142 left intact
 ```

+### End of Part 2
+Congrats!
+At this point we have successfully
+- Enforced STRICT mtls in the mesh
+- Deployed a second serverless app `httpbin`
+- Confirmed mTLS is enforced in the mesh
+- Explored using Istio `AuthorizationPolicy` to further secure our services in the mesh